pete4abw/lrzip-next/README.md

 ```
 If any required libraries or compilers are missing, **configure** will report and stop.
 ```
-$ make [-j8] (for parallel make)
+$ make [-j#] (for parallel make where # is typically number of processors)
 $ make install (as root)
 ```

 ### How it Works
 **lrzip-next** applies a two-step process (optionally three-step process if filters are used)
 and reads file or STDIN input, passes it to the **rzip** pre-processor (and optional filter).
 The rzip pre-processor applies long-range redundancy reduction and then passes the streams of
 data to a back-end compressor. **lrzip--next** will, by default, test each stream with a *compressibility*
 test using **lz4** prior to compression.
 The selected back-end compressor works on smaller data
 sets and ignore streams of data that may not compress well.
 The end result is significantly
 faster compression than standalone compressors and much faster decompression.

 **lrzip-next**'s compressors are: